EnricoPicci/git-metrics/README.md

 The results of the analysis are:

 -   some files (_.csv and _.log) containing the details produced by the analysis
+-   a summary excel file containing the data of the various csv files in different tabs (currentlyh written only by the commands 'run-reports' and 'run-reports-single-thread')
 -   some print outs containing higher level considerations drawn from the details of the analysis

 ## csv files